thinktandem/thinktandem.io/src/content/articles/drupal8-table-migration.md

 Writing The Source Migration
 ----------------------------

 If you [read my previous article on doing a custom migration](https://thinktandem.io/blog/2018/07/24/writing-a-custom-drupal-8-module-upgrade-path/), setting up the source is very similar.
-Basically all we need to do is grab the columns we need to get all the source datas.
+Basically, all we need to do is grab the columns we need to get all the source data.
 Here is the class I came up with:

 ```php
 namespace Drupal\YOUR_MODULE\Plugin\migrate\source;